Wednesday, August 20, 2025

 In addition to the surviving eleven aircraft already in service, the PAF plans to acquire a further twelve jets which will have even greater capabilities.
 Improvements to be included are BVR (Beyond Visual Range) air-to-air capability, improved radar and targeting systems, increased fuel capacity, and in-flight refueling capability.
 The extant jets will also presumably be updated with some or all of these improvements.

 Your blogmeister got a bit more wordy than normal here.
 Despite that, TWW remains primarily a photo blog, and as the readership of no more than two or three and hopefully not less than zero will know, we do love our 'purty pikshurs around here.
-So we got'sum for ya, and, as usual, we'll let 'em do the rest of the talking.
+So we got'sum for ya, and, as per usual, we'll let 'em do the rest of the talking.

 Tangkilikin ang mga larawan...